luca-bassoricci/gitlab/doc/development/database_review.md

 ##### Query Plans

 - The query plan for each raw SQL query included in the merge request along with the link to the query plan following each raw SQL snippet.
-- Provide a public link to the plan from either:
+- Provide a the plan from either:
-  - [postgres.ai](https://postgres.ai/): Follow the link in `#database-lab` and generate a shareable, public link by clicking the **Share** button in the upper right corner.
+  - [postgres.ai](https://postgres.ai/): Share the link from the `#database-lab` or JoeBot result.
+Please do not use public links to results.
   - [explain.depesz.com](https://explain.depesz.com) or [explain.dalibo.com](https://explain.dalibo.com): Paste both the plan and the query used in the form.
 - When providing query plans, make sure it hits enough data:
   - You can use a GitLab production replica to test your queries on a large scale,